Basement Inspiration Board: Our Lat...

-It’s the holiday season, and it’s all about the perfect Christmas tree!
+It’s the holiday season, and it’s all about looking for the perfect Christmas tree for geeks!
 It has been tradition in my family ever since I can remember that we head up north the weekend after Thanksgiving to pick out our trees, and I’m so grateful that I’ve been able to carry on this tradition with my own family still.
 Don’t get me wrong, I love a perfectly manicured artificial tree (or two!) to start decorating come November 1st each year, but there is nothing as beautiful (or as fragrant!) as your very own live Christmas tree!
 Here are my must-do tips for picking out the perfect one!

 Nothing is worse than getting to the tree farm and looking at your significant other, both of you suddenly wondering how tall of a tree to look for.
 Tree prices tend to vary by foot or 1/2 foot, and so you don’t want to be buying extra tree “just in case!”.
 Before you leave your home, measure from floor to ceiling.
 Then account for the height of any topper you want to place on the tree, and the tree stand and base.
 For example, we always use a thick piece of plywood under our tree stand so it stays level and we don’t worry too much about leaking onto the carpet.
 Measure all these things before you leave so you know what to look for!

 There are soooo many types of Christmas trees – it can be a little overwhelming!
 If this is your first time, do a little bit of research to read about the different types and get an idea of what you are looking for.
 We usually lean towards the shorter needled trees, and I particularly like Balsam Fir.
 We did go with a White Pine though two years ago, and the longer needles were very pretty!